Medusa’s Colors

 About the Project

 Specialists at the Liebieghaus were recently given the opportunity to examine the well-preserved coloration of a Greek, late classical burial site, the “Ipogeo dei Cristallini” in Naples.
 On the central wall of one of the burial chambers is a stone-carved three-dimensional representation of the head of Medusa—a Gorgon, surrounded by a painted aegis, the breastplate of Athena.
 Various scientific investigations precisely determined the traces of pigments left on the Gorgon figure.
-Relying on these findings as a basis, a color reconstruction of Medusa’s head will be made in the coming months in a workshop designed especially for this purpose.
-Only paint materials that are in keeping with the originals from antiquity are being used.
-The workshop presentation is augmented by other objects from the museum’s holdings depicting myths about Athena and Medusa.
+Relying on these findings as a basis, a color reconstruction of Medusa’s head was made in a workshop designed especially for this purpose.
+Only paint materials that are in keeping with the originals from antiquity were being used.
+The presentation is augmented by other objects from the museum’s holdings depicting myths about Athena and Medusa.

 The Myth